Nelsonsoto22/PropertiesOnEarth/README.md

 # PropertiesOnEarth
-Web API for the Properties on earth System
+Web API for the Properties on earth System, where someone can create a user, consult and add properties.

 ## Nugget Package Used